Skip to main content

 • The ability to critically engage using best evidence, communication skills, theory, collaboration and reflection to make safe midwifery judgements, across regional, rural and metropolitan situations and by engaging with other health disciplines

-• Deep understandings of the health inequity caused by the impact of colonisation on the lives of Aboriginal and Torres Strait Islander peoples.
+• Deep understanding of the health inequity caused by the impact of colonisation on the lives of Aboriginal and Torres Strait Islander peoples.

 • The reflective ability to provide appropriate midwifery services to Aboriginal and Torres Strait Islander women and to women with specific ethnic and other diverse needs and their babies.